 Youths 10 - 15 years of age as of June 1st, are eligible to apply to be Young Interpreters.

 Participation is limited to a maximum of 12 children per session.
 All criteria being met, applicants are assigned on a first-come, first-serve basis.
-Successful applicants will be notified at the beginning of April 2020.
+Successful applicants will be notified at the end of April.
 The remaining spaces will be filled up to the first day of each session.

 Please note that at present, Upper Canada Village does not provide accommodations for Young Interpreters.
 It is the parents' responsibility to arrange for transportation and/or accommodation for their children.
 Snacks and lunch are the responsibility of the participant.

 The program cost is $275.00 (plus tax) per participant.
 This fee is due when you are accepted and is non-refundable.

 Session 1: June 4, 5, 11, 12, and June 18, 19

 Session 2: June 25, 26, 27, and July 2, 3, 4